thomas-melville/myNotes/General/Career_Development/VI.md

 <number> + G to go back to the line you were on when you pressed CTRL+G

 ## Searching

+f<character> find the next character on this line

 / to start search query going forward
 ? to start a search query going backwards